Master of Arts in Education – School Counseling Grades PK-8, 7-12, PK-12

 School Counseling Endorsement

-To be recommended for School Counseling endorsement, the student must have
+To be recommended for the School Counselor endorsement, the student must have

 - Met all course and credit requirements for endorsement